Skip to Content

 Why did the flame die on my stove?

-Flames can die due to the same reasons why flames won’t start: a lack of ventilation or oxygen.
-If the flame inside your pellet stove dies, make sure there is enough flow to let the flame burn (and the warm air flow through).
+Flames can die for the same reasons flames won’t start: a lack of ventilation or oxygen.
+If the flame inside your pellet stove dies, ensure enough flow to let the flame burn (and the warm air flow through).

 See Related: Best Compost Bags